Araouane: History

 Trade routes of the Western Sahara Desert c.
-1000-1500.
+1000–1500.
 Goldfields are indicated by light brown shading: Bambuk, Bure, Lobi, and Akan.

 Between the 16th and the 19th centuries, Araouane acted as an entrepôt in the important trans-Sahara trade.
 In particular, the town of Araouane served as a storage depot for the merchants of Timbuktu to store their goods as they were in the process of preparation to resell to northern Saharan towns like Tuat and Ghadames.
 Under the Songhai Empire and Pashalik of Timbuktu, Araouane was governed similarly to Timbuktu; under a system of "Judgeship" held by erudite scholars with sweeping judicial, legislative, and executive powers.

 The French explorer René Caillié passed through Araouane in 1828 on his journey from Timbuktu across the Sahara Desert to Morocco.
-He travelled in May, the hottest month of the year when the average maximum temperature in Timbuktu soars to 43–44 °C. He left Timbuktu with a caravan of 600 camels transporting gold, slaves, ivory, gum arabic, ostrich-feathers and cloth.
-The caravan mostly travelled at night and took six days to reach Araouane, where it stopped for nine days before setting out again towards Taoudenni with an additional 800 camels.
+He travelled in May, the hottest month of the year when the average maximum temperature in Timbuktu soars to 43–44 °C. He left Timbuktu with a caravan of 600 camelsCaillié (1830) gives two different estimates of the number of camels in the caravan leaving Timbuktu.
+In the main body of the text (Vol. 2 p.
+89), Caillié states that the camels numbered "nearly 600", while the Itinerary section at the end of the book gives 700-800 camels (Vol. 2 p.
+422).
+The contradiction is also present in the French edition.
+Both the main text and the Itinerary section agree that the caravan included 1400 camels when departing from Araouane.The caravan mostly travelled at night and took six days to reach Araouane, where it stopped for nine days before setting out again towards Taoudenni with an additional 800 camels.
 Caillié gives this description of Araouane: